monowireless/MWSDK_docs/en/TWENET_C/content/twelite-sdk-howto/vscode-deno.md

 ### .vscode/c_cpp_properties.json

-Define implicit and other definitions at build time, and specify the include directory.
+Define implicit and other definitions at build time, and specify the include folder.

 If additional definitions are needed, duplicate or edit the entries for `"name" : "TWELITE_BLUE"` or `"name" : "TWELITE_RED"` in the existing files.